 Note: If you're requesting a reduced fee and require a Single Room due to special needs, please follow the registration instructions above and make your describe your needs in on the Additional Information form, which will pop up after you click the accommodation and oryoki boxes.
 Or contact the registrar: firstname.lastname@example.org.

 On the Additional Information form that pops up when you press "Continue Registration," complete the section on Reduced Fee Requests.
 The registrar will contact you.

 There is no public transit to Loon Lake.
 Please arrange carpools on your own as much as possible.
 Please indicate on the registration form whether you need or can offer a ride.
-We will do our best to match up those needing rides with those offering rides.
+Our ride coordinator will match up those needing rides with those offering rides.
 This is more challenging for half-time participants.
-As we are getting more participants coming by air from a distance, and more people are living urban lives without cars, we may ask you to share costs of a rental or co-op car.
+As we are getting more participants coming by air from a distance, and more people are living urban lives without cars, we may ask you to share costs of a rental or co-op car, or airport shuttle.
 We will try to let you know arrangements two weeks before the start day.
 We cannot guarantee rides for late registrants.